eamonnofarrell/PythonProject2018/README.md

 <details>
             <summary>Box Plot 1 (Click to expand)</summary>
-    The following diagram is a representation of the Iris data set in Box Plot form.
-The spread of sepal length values is much smaller than petal length values.
+    The first diagram is a representation of the Iris data set in Box Plot form.
+Key observations as follows:
+    - There is a greater variance in the spread of petal length compared to sepal length, suggesting non uniformity.
+    - Sepal width shows a small spread from mean value of 3.054.
+    - The 'outliers' in sepal width are due to three values above max of 4 cms and one value under min 2.2 cms.

   ```